Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design2/README.md

 N0 = (~s2&~s0&x) | (~s2&~s1&x) | (~s1&s0&x)
 ```

-- The curent state of the DUT and golden model are being "asserted" to check if they transitioned to equivalent states.
-Their outputs are being checked too.
+- The new curent states of the DUT and golden model are being "asserted" to check if they transitioned to equivalent states.
+Their outputs were also commpared.

 ```
 #the output logic of the golden model: